Skip to main content

 Getting Started with NetFlow Optimizer

 NetFlow Optimizer (NFO) is a powerful observability platform that transforms raw network telemetry into actionable insights.
-To get the most out of your deployment, you should configure both traffic flow analysis and infrastructure monitoring.
+Follow these steps in order to get your deployment up and running.

 Goal: Gain deep visibility into "who is talking to whom" across your network.